 We also came across the original Starbucks location, which serves as a photo backdrop for tourists.
 With no seating whatsoever, I imagine it has really embraced its status as a tourist attraction rather than a coffee shop.

 Next, we tried the chowder sampler at Pike Place Chowder, which tasted like four different kinds of Campbell’s soup.
 Not terrible, but left me wondering how they won all those awards.
 I guess they really bring their A game to these competitions.

 We stumbled upon the shopping district and shopped for a while.
-I’m an efficient shopper and prefer to get in and out of a store as quickly as possible, which isn’t easy when you’re with someone else.
-Far be it from me to be an a**hole when my sister has been so flexible on this trip, so I let her browse at her speed while I was quietly having an anxiety attack.
+I’m an efficient shopper and prefer to get in and out of a store as quickly as possible.
+That isn’t easy when you’re with someone else.
+Far be it from me to be an a**hole when my sister had been so flexible on this trip, so I let her browse at her speed while I was quietly having an anxiety attack.

 Kerry Park (AKA The Sidewalk That’s Lying About Being a Park)

 After we were done shopping, we went back to drop our things off at the hotel, then on to the second attraction listed online: Kerry Park.
 It was given as a gift to the city by Albert Sperry Kerry, “So that all who stop here may enjoy this view.”
 That’s a really nice thought but it’s basically a glorified sidewalk with a view.
 You know that episode of Parks and Recreation where Leslie builds the world’s smallest park so that she and Ben can keep working together?
 That sandbox resembled a park more than this did.